dotnet/performance/docs/benchmarking-workflow-corefx.md

 Keeping the benchmarks in a separate repository requires us to send a separate PR to the performance repo.

-The first thing you need to do is to send a PR with the new API to the CoreFX repository.
-Once your PR gets merged and a new NuGet package is published to CoreFX NuGet feed you should remove the Reference to a `.dll` and install/update the package consumed by [MicroBenchmarks](../src/benchmarks/micro/MicroBenchmarks.csproj).
+The first thing you need to do is send a PR with the new API to the CoreFX repository.
+Once your PR gets merged and a new NuGet package is published to the CoreFX NuGet feed, you should remove the Reference to a `.dll` and install/update the package consumed by [MicroBenchmarks](../src/benchmarks/micro/MicroBenchmarks.csproj).
 After that, you should send a PR to the performance repo.

-We are aware of the fact that it's not a perfect workflow, however, we think that such a situation is going to be rare enough to not be a problem.